 The following pages merely give brief details of some of the major Blackett properties.
 There are several sources available that contain more information, one of which is the superbly written and beautifully illustrated book by A.W.
 Purdue “The Ship That Came Home”, published by Third Millenium Publishing Limited.
 This history of the Blackett dynasty covers the major mansions and estates of the family from the 17th century to the present day, as well as many anecdotes about the Blacketts themselves.
-Copies are still available from a variety of sources, including the gift page at the Matfen Hall website.
+Copies are still available from a variety of sources, possibly including the gift shop at the Matfen Hall website.

 In addition, many of the buildings designed by Edmund Thomas Blacket, the eminent New South Wales architect, are listed in Appendix D of Nick Vine Hall’s book My Name is Blacket, sadly now out of print but still available from some libraries.